-The biggest fear for most aspiring freelancers is the obvious – how to get your first freelance job?
+The biggest fear for most aspiring freelancers is obvious – how to get your first freelance job?
 Where to find new projects and clients?
 How to build a freelance career and WHERE TO GET STARTED?!
 Let me share you 3 methods to get your first freelance job on Upwork!

 When I started freelancing, I heard about Upwork by accident.
 I had no experience whatsoever.
 I opened Photoshop for the first time in my life around a week before I got into freelance graphic design.
 And, guess what, I got my first freelance job on Upwork within a day!
-It was an unbelievable luck and although the job was pretty basic, it was the beginning of my Upwork career.
+It was unbelievable luck and although the job was pretty basic, it was the beginning of my Upwork career.
 Besides that, it definitely was an amazing kickstarter for my freelance career.

 If you feel like starting your freelance career but you have no idea how to get your first freelance job, this article is the right one for you!

 Times are changing and this platform has changed over the time as well.
 I won’t lie – right now it is crazy crowded!
 Upwork is the only really big and successful platform for freelancers.
 YES, there are many others, some of them way more popular than Upwork if we talk about numbers, but at the end of the day – Upwork still makes the most sense and offers the best jobs for aspiring freelancers.
 Believe me, when I get started, I literally tried out all I could!

 [bctt tweet=”Upwork still makes the most sense and offers the best jobs for aspiring freelancers.” username=”ievalaicane”]